 The Main building, Gymnasium and Abbot Hall of Phillips Exeter Academy in 1920s

-1934 was happy year for Berkeley.
-In June he married to Ruth Pirkle (1899-1991) of Cummings, Georgia, a 35 years old Ph.D. in biology and teacher at Hunter College in Manhattan.
-At the same time he was happy to inherit over 8000 USD from his aunt.
+In June 1934 he married Ruth Pirkle (1899-1991) of Cummings, Georgia, a 35 years old Ph.D. in biology and teacher at Hunter College in Manhattan.
+At the same time he inherited over 8000 USD from his aunt.
 Thus the couple decided to go for three and half months honeymoon tour in Europe.
 They visited ten countries, including Italy, Greece, Turkey, Norway, and even Soviet Union.

-In the 1950s Berkeley devoted much efforts to develop robots and made them available to anyone, who could pay a small sum for a mail ordered kit (see the Electric Brain Simon of Berkeley).
+In the 1950s Berkeley devoted much efforts to developing robots and making them available to anyone, who could pay a small sum for a mail ordered kit (see the Electric Brain Simon of Berkeley).
 In the October 1950 issue of the journal Radio Electronics was published an article, which was an introduction to Simon and relay logic.
-In the next issues were published 12 articles, dedicated to plans on how to build a computer, as well as a general description of the computers state of the art.
+In the next issue 12 articles were published, relating plans on how to build a computer, as well as a general description of state of the art computers.

-In 1950 Berkeley founded, published and edited a journal, which was developed in 1951 to the Computers and Automation, thought to be the first computer magazine.
+In 1950 Berkeley founded, published and edited a journal, Computers and Automation, thought to be the first computer magazine.

 Edmund Berkeley was a genius, whose eccentricities had become proverbial even before his talents were widely recognized.
 He died in Boston on 7 March, 1988, and was buried in Newton Cemetery, Newton, Massachusetts.
 He was survived by his wife, Susan, two sons, a daughter, and a granddaughter.

 - Simon Electronic Brain Explained — Everything You Need To Know: If you are interested in knowing more about the first version of home computing device created, read this post.